Veltlin

 The Ritual of Drinking Well in Karlín

 Arrive at Křižíkova on a weekday evening and the shift in register is immediate.
-Karlín, the district that rebuilt itself methodically after the 2002 floods, has become Prague's most coherent neighbourhood for residents who want to eat and drink seriously without crossing the river into the tourist-dense Old Town.
+Karlín, the district that rebuilt itself methodically after the 2002 floods, has become Prague's most coherent neighbourhood for residents who want to eat and drink seriously without crossing the river into the tourist-heavy Old Town.
 The streets here carry a particular kind of confidence: independent wine bars, thoughtful kitchens, and a crowd that tends to linger rather than move on.
 Veltlin fits that tempo precisely.

 Inside, the atmosphere is closer to a knowledgeable friend's well-stocked cellar than to the marble-and-spotlight aesthetic that defines hotel wine programmes across Central Europe.
 That distinction matters when you're thinking about how to spend an evening.
 The physical environment shapes the ritual, and Veltlin's environment asks you to settle in, to ask questions, and to take your time with a glass before committing to a bottle.

-Get Exclusive Access →The Wines of the Former Empire: Why This Niche Matters
+The Wines of the Former Empire: Why This Niche Matters

 Prague sits at the cultural centre of what was, until 1918, one of the most geographically diverse wine-producing territories in Europe.
 The Austro-Hungarian empire covered vineyards now attributed to Austria, Hungary, the Czech Republic, Slovakia, Slovenia, Croatia, and parts of northern Italy.
 These are not marginal regions.
 Austrian Grüner Veltliner and Riesling from the Wachau and Kremstal carry serious critical weight; Hungarian Furmint from Tokaj is among the world's most age-worthy whites; Moravian wines from southern Czechia, particularly from appellations around Znojmo and the Palava hills, have attracted international attention as producers in the region have moved toward lower-intervention methods.